You're here:

 *Live webinars may be subject to standard VAT rules for educational materials, rather than the rules for digital products.
 To be sure, please check with your tax advisor!

-So, GST effectively applies to any kind of online course, regardless of whether it’s live or pre-recorded, whether there’s any human interaction.
+So, GST effectively applies to any kind of online course, regardless of whether it’s live or pre-recorded, whether or not there’s any human interaction.

 However, Australia and New Zealand have sales thresholds for GST, meaning you don’t need to charge tax on your courses unless you’ve surpassed a pretty significant annual total of sales in either country.
 In Australia, the threshold is A$75,000, and in New Zealand it’s NZD $60,000.